 schemes has attracted the attention of policy makers and researchers as

 it seems that these schemes target the poor more efficiently.
 Taking the

-Health insurance for the poor?
-Determinants of participation in community-based health insurance schemes in rural Senegal.
+example of community-based health insurance schemes in rural Senegal

 Health insurance for the poor?
 Determinants of participation incommunity-based health insurance schemes in rural Senegal, presented at Staying Poor: Chronic Poverty and Development Policy, Institute for Development Policy and Management, University of Manchester, 7-9 April 2003.
 Chronic Poverty Research Centre (CPRC), Manchester, UK, 21 pp.